vertesy/Exploratory-data-analysis-in-R/docs/README.md

 ### Prerequisites

 - !!!
 In case we cannot get a computer lab, you need to bring your own laptop.
-  - If you don't have one, please contact us
+  - If you don't have one, please contact us.
 - You also need to install [RStudio](https://www.rstudio.com/products/rstudio/) on your laptop before the course (it's free).